PAWS

 Again you can see the end of the quick as the small pink fleshy portion in the center of the nail

-The next two pictures depict a dog toe nail in which the nail was cut to far and actually cut into the quick causing it to bleed and unnecessary discomfort for the dog.
+The next two pictures depict a dog toe nail in which the nail was cut to short and actually cut into the quick causing it to bleed and unnecessary discomfort for the dog.

 The quick will readily bleed if nails are cut to short.

-Same scenario, a toenail that was cut back to far causing the quick to bleed and discomfort for the dog.
+Same scenario, a toenail that was cut back too far causing the quick to bleed and discomfort for the dog.

 Always be careful and take your time, there is not rush when it comes to cutting your dogs nails.
 The key is to do it correctly and ensure that your dogs feet and nails are well taken care of to prevent injuries or aggravations that can be caused by excessively long or un-maintained nails.